West Coast Road Trip

 November 2016

-It’s Thanksgiving today, and we had an unhealthy but tasty dinner at some dive restaurant by the beach.
-It wasn’t a traditional Thanksgiving dinner by any means, but we definitely felt thankful to have each other and the freedom to travel.
+It’s Thanksgiving, and our holiday dinner was at a dive restaurant by the beach — not exactly a traditional spread, but sitting together watching the storm roll over the Pacific, we felt genuinely thankful for each other and the freedom to do things like this.
 There’s nothing else we ask for.

 The weather was stormy when we arrived at Cannon Beach.